spmn/sa-mp_masterlist_fix/README.md

  Why SACNR?
 Because they have implemented an API which allows adding of new servers to their Monitor by simple running a filterscript.
 Details [here](http://monitor.sacnr.com/api.html).

-2. A DLL injected into SA-MP client which filters all the traffic outgoing to SA-MP Masterlist and redirects it to the server specified in `masterlist_fix.cfg` (default: my webhost server)
+2. A DLL injected into SA-MP client which redirects all the traffic outgoing to SA-MP Masterlist to the server specified in `masterlist_fix.cfg` (default: my webhost server)

 ## My server still is not appearing on the internet tab.
 Most probably your server is not registered on the [SACNR Monitor](http://monitor.sacnr.com/).

 You can register your server by following these [steps](http://monitor.sacnr.com/api.html).
 In the next ~12 hours the server should appear on internet tab.